Are Norwegian Forest Cat Cats Good with Kids?

 Norwegian Forest Cats can make wonderful family companions when properly socialized and when children are taught respectful interaction.

-With a typical weight of 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat requires thoughtful care tailored to their specific breed characteristics.
+12-16 lbs body size, 14-16 yrs expected life — and the Norwegian Forest Cat has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Weighing 12-16 lbs at maturity, the Norwegian Forest Cat brings a large-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Age-Appropriate Interactions